dan-fritchman/Thesis/content.md

 ## `AlignHdl21`

-Berkeley IC research of the past decade has not been kind to the idea that analog circuits can be successfully laid out by PnR-style solves.
+Berkeley IC research of the past decade has not been kind to the idea that analog circuits can be successfully laid out by PnR-style solvers.
 Emphasis on the BAG project and its programmed-custom model has been the primary artifact.

 - Hdl21 is a great place to store all that metadata
 -